Quora Saturdays: Philosophy, imagination, leadership reading, time management, and powerful women

 Question: What are some of the best time management tips for college students?

-College students notoriously say yes to too many extra-curricular activities..
+College students notoriously say yes to too many extra-curricular activities.
+You have to say no to a lot of good things to have a great life.
 Choosing a smaller number of activities based on your priorities will all you to do more with them and have fewer distractions.

 Question: Who are some of the most influential women in the world in 2016 and how are they wielding that power?